-Your assessor will observe your performance on at least five occasions, each on different clients.
-One observation must be an application of woven highlights and/or lowlights on a full head.
+Your assessor will observe your performance on at least four occasions, each on different clients.
 You must do correctly all the things listed under 'What you must do' on the sign-off sheets that follow.
 Simulation is not allowed for any performance evidence within this unit.
 You must prove to your assessor that you have the necessary skills to be able to perform competently in respect of all the items in this range.